ibm-cloud-docs/cis/cis-cli-plugin.md

 `--fields`
 :   Define the field set in return.

-    - This must be specified as a comma-separated list without any whitespaces, and all fields must exist.
+    - This field must be specified as a comma-separated list without any whitespaces, and all fields must exist.
     - The order in which fields are specified doesn't matter, and the order of fields in the response is not specified.
     - The fields are expected to be case-sensitive.